michaltakac/mathworldvr/README.md

 ## Usage

 - Download and install a [WebVR-enabled browser](https://webvr.info/get-chrome/).
-Currently only the experimental Chromium build on Windows supports the Vive controllers.
+Currently only Firefox, Firefox Nightly and experimental versions of Chromium supports the Vive controllers.
 (You will need to enable these flags for WebVR and Gamepad Extensions: `chrome://flags#enable-webvr` and `chrome://flags#enable-gamepad-extensions`.)
 - Visit [http://vr.sld.gs/mathworldvr/](http://vr.sld.gs/mathworldvr/) and play with the math functions.

 ## Libraries